Viking Mani on Rhine River Cruise

 Our Fellow Guests

-Generally, every guest that I met was an American and most were 40-60 years old - younger than what I had expected.
 Most guests were middle class or recently retired and well educated and well traveled.
-Several people that I met had cruised before with Viking, but for others this was their first time.
+Several people that I met had cruised before with Viking, but for others, this was their first time.
 This mixture of people made for some great conversations at dinner and in the lounge where we all shared travel tales about places we've been or hoped to visit soon.

 viking tour guide sign

-LOTS of Walking
+LOTS of Walking!

 This isn't a kick back and relax on the beach type of trip and frankly I was unprepared for how much walking we did.
 Each morning we were up early for a tour of the town and then after lunch we typically went out again.
 Make sure to wear comfortable and stable shoes since you'll need the support as you walk on cobblestone streets dating back to the middle ages!